-The first-in-human clinical trial assessing the safety and tolerability of Miltuximab (MIL-38) — a radiolabeled antibody designed to image prostate, bladder, and pancreatic cancer — is proceeding to its second part, ...
+The first-in-human clinical trial assessing the safety and tolerability of Miltuximab (MIL-38) — a radiolabeled antibody designed to image prostate, bladder, and pancreatic cancer — is proceeding to its second part, according ...
 Read more

-British researchers have developed what they call a three-in-one blood test for advanced prostate cancer — one that helps doctors select an initial treatment, check whether it is working, ...
+British researchers have developed what they call a three-in-one blood test for advanced prostate cancer — one that helps doctors select an initial treatment, check whether it is working, and ...
 Read more

 Men with localized prostate cancer may want to consider active surveillance over surgery or radiation therapy, suggests a study by Tennessee’s Vanderbilt University Medical Center .
-The study, “Association Between ...
+The study, “Association Between Radiation ...
 Read more